knct-app/.github/.github/ISSUE_TEMPLATE/new-feature-template.md

 # Reminder

-- [ ] I, @tag_yourself, have added the correct projects / milestones / labels / assignees to this pull request
+- [ ] I, @tag_yourself, have added the correct projects / milestones / labels / assignees to this issue